wwhitaker/speedtests/README.md

 - [Martin Francois](https://github.com/martinfrancois/speedtest-to-influxdb)
 - [Aiden Gilmartin](https://github.com/aidengilmartin/speedtest-to-influxdb)

-My modifications port their hard work to InfluxDB v2.0 and higher.
+I have been a long time fan and user of this tool, primarily the docker container from [breadlysm](https://github.com/breadlysm/speedtest-to-influxdb).
+As such, I had a long history of data to migrate to a new InfluxDB2 server.
+Coupled with a desire for a multi-architecture container (amd64 and arm64) this repository was started.

 ## Preparing InfluxDB
-Before configuring the speedtest container you must prepare a `speedtests` data [bucket](https://docs.influxdata.com/influxdb/v2.0/organizations/buckets/create-bucket/) and bucket token.
+Before configuring the speedtest container you must prepare a `speedtests` data [bucket](https://docs.influxdata.com/influxdb/v2.0/organizations/buckets/create-bucket/) and API token.

 Also follow the additional instructions for using Grafana with [InfluxQL](https://docs.influxdata.com/influxdb/v2.0/tools/grafana/?t=InfluxQL).